Joeyarrabi/skidmenu/README.md

 ## Skidmenu
 Skidmenu is a free, open-source lua menu for FiveM.

 > Note: Anyone is free to use this menu and modify it as they please.
-All I ask in return is that you do not try to monetize this release, I made this because I was tired of seeing people trying to sell the same old reused code and charging ridiculous amounts for it
+All I ask in return is that you do not try to monetize this release.

 > If you have suggestions: [Click Here](https://github.com/Joeyarrabi/skidmenu/issues)